Advanced Squad Leader Modules: Hakkaa Päälle

-Includes 3 new squad types, new vehicles, 16 scenarios, several replacement rules page and board 52 in 'Starter Kit' style.
+Includes 3 new squad types, new vehicles, 16 scenarios, several replacement rules pages and board 52 in 'Starter Kit' style.

 Forgotten War

 Korean War Module released in 2017.

 Includes several new squad types, new vehicles, 16 scenarios, chapter W (Korean War), and new boards.
 Rules added include Other UN Command forces and Korean War Terrain.

 ASL Action Packs

 ASL Action Packs (AP) are published by MMP.
 They include new scenarios and boards.
 They do not contain new rules or counters, with the exception of AP 2 and AP 4 which have new rule pages inserts.

 Action Pack 1

 Contains boards 42 and 43; OBA Flowchart 1st Edition; AP Scenarios 1-8.